Fast and secure

 RAM 4 GB

 Available Drive Space 261 MB

 Connectivity USB 2.0, Ethernet (requires DHCP)

 Reliable and accurate characterization of photovoltaic devices

 Take control of your solar cell measurements — no programming knowledge necessary

-The Ossila Solar Cell I-V Test System is now available as a bundle with the new Ossila Solar Simulator.
-Order your bundle today and start characterizing solar cells with ease!
-Available for an unbeatable price of £3500
+The Ossila Solar Cell I-V Test System is now available as complete kit with the new Ossila Solar Simulator.
+Order yours today and start characterizing solar cells with ease!

 Part of the Institute of Physics award-winning Ossila Solar Cell Prototyping platform, the Ossila Solar Cell I-V System is a low-cost solution for reliable characterization of photovoltaic devices.
 The PC software (included with all variants of the system) measures the current-voltage curve of a solar cell and then automatically calculates key device properties.
 In addition, I-V measurements can be performed periodically over time to track the stability of these properties.